Make a donation

 Sound memory, to make

 The Sound Memory is a fun and educational game to make yourself with simple and inexpensive materials.
 It helps to stimulate the hearing and memory of children (and adults!) in a playful way.
 Here’s how to make and play it.
+And if you prefer to play on a web version, I've made one for you.

 Making the Sound Memory